Risk factors for diabetes depend on the type of diabetes.

 - Polycystic ovary syndrome.
 For women, having polycystic ovary syndrome — a common condition characterized by irregular menstrual periods, excess hair growth and obesity — increases the risk of diabetes.

 - High blood pressure.
-Having blood pressure over 140/90mm Hg is linked to an increased risk of type 2 diabetes.
+Having blood pressure over 140/90 millimeters of mercury (mm Hg) is linked to an increased risk of type 2 diabetes.

-- Abnormal cholesterol levels.
+- Abnormal cholesterol and triglyceride levels.
 If you have low levels of high-density lipoprotein (HDL), or "good," cholesterol, your risk of type 2 diabetes is higher.
-Low levels of HDL are defined as below 35 mg/dL.
+Triglycerides are another type of fat carried in the blood.
+People with high levels of triglycerides have an increased risk of type 2 diabetes.
+Your doctor can let you know what your cholesterol and triglyceride levels are.

 Risk factors for gestational diabetes